 - Dubbing and subtitling.
 What can be more fun than dubbing or subtitling your favorite TV show??
 To subtitle a film, apart from learning a foreign language, you’ll have to be able to shorten it as much as necessary to fit the screen requirements!
 And as for dubbing, you have to adjust the new translated version to the actors’ and actresses’ lips movement.
 Very challenging, I tell ya!

 - Language teacher.
 Well, this one is easy in the sense that you only have to know your language perfectly.
-And that means not only speaking and writing it right but also understand why, how and which grammar rules are applied.
+And that means not only speaking and writing it right but also understanding why, how and which grammar rules are applied.

 Freelance jobs that can profit from language skills